gauravmishra-gm/Fitness-Trainer-Using-Machine-Learning/README.md

-# Welcome to the Fitness trainer using machine learning!
+# Welcome to the Fitness Trainer Using Machine Learning!

  # Features #